 Skip to main content

-The Bizarre Story Of McDonald’s “McBarge”
+The Strange Tale Of McDonald’s “McBarge”

 There are McDonald's restaurants in all kinds of strange places around the world.